James Henry Gooding

-James Henry Gooding (August 28, 1838 – July 19, 1864) was a Corporal in the 54th Massachusetts Volunteer Infantry, an American Civil War Union regiment, and a war correspondent to the New Bedford, MA Mercury newspaper.
+James Henry Gooding (August 28, 1838 – July 19, 1864) was a Corporal in the 54th Massachusetts Volunteer Infantry, an American Civil War Union regiment, and a war correspondent to the New Bedford, Massachusetts Mercury newspaper.

 Biography

 James Henry Gooding was born into slavery on August 28, 1838, in North Carolina.
-At a very young age his freedom was purchased by a James M. Gooding, who may have been his father, and he was sent to New York City.
-On September 11, 1846, Gooding was enrolled as a student in the New York Colored Orphan's Asylum, a prominent school and boarding house run primarily by Quaker women.
-There he received a classical education and became a proficient and prolific writer, a talent which would serve him for the rest of his life.
-From 1850 to 1852 he was indentured out of the Asylum to work for an Albert Westlake.
-As he approached adulthood he made the decision to hide his past as a slave, and began telling people he was born free in Troy, New York.
+At a very young age, his freedom was purchased by one James M. Gooding, who may have been his father, and he was sent to New York City.
+On September 11, 1846, Gooding was enrolled as a student in the Colored Orphan Asylum, a prominent school and boarding house in New York City run primarily by Quaker women.
+There, he received a classical education and became a proficient and prolific writer, a talent that would serve him for the rest of his life.
+From 1850 to 1852, he was indentured out of the Asylum to work for one Albert Westlake.
+As he approached adulthood, he decided to hide his past as a slave and began telling people he was born free in Troy, New York.
 In 1856, at the age of 18, he took a job on board a whaling ship out of New Bedford, Massachusetts.

 Whaling was one of the few industries at that time in which an African-American man could find employment on equal footing with whites.
 He often composed poetry describing life at sea on whaling ships.
-During his voyages he made as much as $20 per month, a salary equivalent to an officer on board ship.
+During his voyages, he earned as much as $20 per month, a salary equivalent to that of an officer on board a ship.
 He gave up whaling in the fall of 1862, when he settled down in New Bedford and married Ellen Allen in the Seamen's Bethel, a prominent church in the city.